Lucy Watson (footballer): Club career

 Early on in her career, Lucy played for Sheffield United from 2020 to 2022, having played for Doncaster Rovers Belles prior to this.
 There she made her senior debut at the age of 16.
 In the 2021–22 Championship season, she scored eight goals in 22 appearances.

 Following an impressive season, she signed her first contract for Women's Super League club Chelsea, for the 2022–23 season.
 From there she was loaned out to Charlton Athletic in August, for the remainder of the season, but the season was cut short due to an ACL injury.

 In the 2023–24 season, Watson joined Crystal Palace, helping them to win the Championship, and gain a promotion to the Women's Super League.

 For the 2024–25 season, Watson joined Southampton.
 She was recalled by Chelsea in January 2025 and was instead loaned to Ipswich Town for the remainder of the season, where she made 10 appearances.

 On 14 September 2025, Watson signed for Women's Super League 2 side Durham, on a free transfer.
+On 1 February 2026, she scored the winning goal in Durham's 2–1 win over Portsmouth, scoring from the penalty spot in the 94th minute.
+She followed the performance up a week later as she scored Durham's equalising goal from 25 yards in the 98th minute in a 1–1 draw with Birmingham City on 8 February 2026.